aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/stringchartvalue/as_cells/_index.md

 ## as_cells property
 Null value assigning is not allowed.
-            Returning value always is not null.
+            Returning value always is not None.
             Read/write [`IChartCellCollection`](/slides/python-net/aspose.slides.charts/ichartcellcollection).

 ### Definition: